 Fossil fuel is made from decomposing plants and animals.
 Once extracted from the Earth’s crust, fossil fuels are made into different forms of energy.
 They can be used as heating to power machines, gas, and many other things.

 This type of energy is a non-renewable energy source.
 Meaning there is a limited supply of fossil fuels.
 It takes millions of years for new fossil fuels to form, and waiting for that time is impossible for humans.

 Fossil fuels release carbon and other greenhouse gases into the atmosphere when burned.
 Fossil fuels are responsible for about 75% of carbon emissions over the last 20 years.
 Scientists have been working on ways to power all parts of human life without damaging the Earth.

 There are three main types of fossil fuels.
 They are:

 - Coal: Usually found in sedimentary rock.
-Coal is made of many layers of plants and animals, 50% or more to be exact.
+Coal is made of many layers of plants and animals, 50% or more.
 Coal can be brown or black and range from hard to crumbly.
-This type of fossil fuel accounts for a third of the world’s energy.
+This fossil fuel accounts for a third of the world’s energy.
 Depending on its carbon content, coal is classified into four categories: anthracite, bituminous, sub-bituminous, and lignite.